Pierre Bachelet

 His signature tune, "Les corons", released in 1982, is notably used as the supporters' anthem for the football club RC Lens.

 Bachelet bore a physical and voice resemblance to Jacques Brel, and had a similar onstage demeanor.
-Bachelet held Brel's work in high respect, and his last release while alive was a cover of Brel songs.
+Bachelet held Brel's work in high respect, and his last release while alive was a cover album of Brel songs.

 In 2000, Bachelet was nominated for a Cesar Award for his musical score in The Children of the Marshland.

-Pierre Bachelet (25 May 1944 – 15 February 2005) was a French singer-songwriter.
-He died of lung cancer in 2005.
+Pierre Bachelet (25 May 1944 – 15 February 2005) was a French singer-songwriter and film score composer.
+He was also known as Andrew Bacson.

-In the 1970s he had some international success under the name Resonance with the hit OK Chicago.
+In the 1970s, Bachelet had some international success under the name Resonance with the hit "OK Chicago".

 His other hit songs include "Elle est d'ailleurs" (1980), "Écris-moi" (1982), "Marionnettiste" (1985), "En l'an 2001" (1985) and "Vingt ans" (1987).
 He also composed music for movies, including Emmanuelle (1974), Story of O (1975), Black and White in Color (1976), Coup de tête (1979), Les Bronzés font du ski (1979), the British-made Sex with the Stars (1980), and Gwendoline (1984).
 Robert Fripp won an out-of-court settlement over the use of music in Emmanuelle based on King Crimson's "Larks' Tongues in Aspic".
-His songs from the film Emmanuelle called "Emmanuelle in the Mirror" and "Theme From Emmanuelle" have been sampled in the Lily Allen single "Littlest Things", released in December 2006.
-He also wrote the score of a few commercials and TV Films.
+His songs from the film Emmanuelle called "Emmanuelle in the Mirror" and "Theme from Emmanuelle" were sampled in the Lily Allen song "Littlest Things", released in December 2006.
+He also wrote the score of a few commercials and TV films.

 He would return to score further Emmanuelle films, such as Emmanuelle 5 (1987) and Emmanuelle 7 (1992).
 He also did the score for the French film Un crime au paradis (2001), which was another success for him.